 Angie is a Missoula native who has returned home after practicing in San Francisco, living abroad and traveling extensively around the world.
 Her interests are wide ranging from the arts and hand crafted, to local food systems, health and wellness and the exchange of ideas.
-While doing graduate work and living in a small hilltown in Italy, she focused her thesis on how to create experiential spaces through sensual engagement (using the five traditional senses, plus the sixth sense of kinesthetic movement), ultimately to provide a lasting memory in one’s mind.
+While doing graduate work and living in a small Italian hilltown, she focused her thesis on how to create experiential spaces through sensual engagement (using the five traditional senses, plus the sixth sense of kinesthetic movement), ultimately to provide a lasting memory in one’s mind.

 Master of Architecture, with honors, 2002